top of page

 So since discovering what I was dealing with and having worked with other people with SA, not to mention tapping along with club webinars every Sunday for the last 4 years I feel like I have a very deep understanding of what it means to have SA, and what it takes to get over it.

-And importantly for me, I can almost say "I'm over it!"
+And importantly for me, I can pretty much say "I'm over it!"

 I'm no longer embarassed to talk about what I do because "it can't work that well if you're still in that state, ha!"
 Even if I was getting great results with clients my own stuckness made me feel like a bad advert if I couldn't clear my own very obvious block, in just a few sessions.